Before that,

 The future generations will probably just read and watch the documentaries about the north and the south poles.

-The poles are supposed to be full of ice year round.
-But the depletion of ice sheets in the polar regions is threatening the lives of animals like polar bear and reindeers.
+The poles are supposed to be full of ice year-round.
+But the depletion of ice sheets in the polar region is threatening the lives of animals like polar bears and reindeer.
 Animals in the polar regions are running out of food.

 5. Polar Bears

-Yes, how would they live with no polar ice sheets and no food for them?
-Check out the images on this post from National Geographic which shows how painful time the polar bears are made to face by humans.
+How would they live with no polar ice sheets and no food for them?
+Check out the images on this post from National Geographic which show how painful time the polar bears are made to face by humans.

 With the current deteriorating rate of global warming, it’s almost certain that these creatures will be long gone before the future generations of humans arrive.

-Dhaka, Jakarta, Bangkok, Manila etc are at high risk of getting flooded every now and then with heavy rainfall with the rising sea level knocking the door.
+Dhaka, Jakarta, Bangkok, Manila, etc are at high risk of getting flooded every now and then with heavy rainfall with the rising sea level knocking on the door.

 If global warming is not taken care of, we will surely lose most of the coastal cities around the world.
 The increasing rate of groundwater extraction in major cities is also making the land sink.